eesyuen09/tp/docs/DeveloperGuide.md

    At present, fee tracking uses only two states: **PAID** and **UNPAID**.
    In future releases, we plan to introduce a third state, **WAIVED** (or **SKIPPED**), to handle non-billable months such as holidays, term breaks, or periods without lessons.
    This enhancement will:
-    - Accurately reflect months where no tuition fees are due.
+    - Accurately reflect months when no tuition fees are due.
     - Allow tutors to “skip” months without breaking the sequential payment validation rule.
     - Improve clarity in fee reports by distinguishing “not billed” months from “unpaid” ones.